Al-Shabaab (militant group): Ideology

-According to the International Crisis Group, Salafism has been a core unifying principle of al-Shabaab, although this principle is not interpreted uniformly by the group's members and leaders.
-In particular, al-Shabaab officially and generally advocates a form of Salafi jihadism with transnational aims, linking local grievances to the plight of Muslims worldwide.
-Academics have also noted the influence of non-Salafi Islamic movements in Somalia on al-Shabaab.
+Al-Shabaab adheres to a radical militant interpretation of the Wahhabi ideology, and generally advocates a form of jihadism with transnational aims, linking local grievances to the plight of Muslims worldwide.
+According to the International Crisis Group, Salafism has been a core unifying principle of Al-Shabaab, although this principle is not interpreted uniformly by the group's members and leaders.
+The ideology of Al-Shabaab represents a fusion of the transnational Salafi Jihadist trend in Somalia, which collaborated with the Takfir wal-Hijra group, with the hardline elements of Wahhabi groups in Somalia.
+Certain elements of Jama'at al-I'tisam supported the setting up of early al-Shabab training camps, and its most hardcore faction merged into Al-Shabaab in late 2004.

-Following its pan-Islamist political outlook, incursions into Somalia by Ethiopia – and later by Kenya, the United States, and others – are viewed by al-Shabaab as part of a wider American-sponsored war against Islam.
-For instance, al-Shabaab denounced the 2006 Ethiopian invasion of Somalia as a "Zionist-Crusader aggression", in which the United States "unleashed its 'hunting dogs' in Ethiopia and Kenya" by deploying "the world's crusader forces" to counter the rise of the Islamic Courts Union.
+Following its pan-Islamist political outlook, incursions into Somalia by Ethiopia – and later by Kenya, the United States, and others – are viewed by Al-Shabaab as part of a wider American-sponsored war against Islam.
+For instance, Al-Shabaab denounced the 2006 Ethiopian invasion of Somalia as a "Zionist-Crusader aggression", in which the United States "unleashed its 'hunting dogs' in Ethiopia and Kenya" by deploying "the world's crusader forces" to counter the rise of the Islamic Courts Union.
 However, this globalist framework is not universal within the group, an ideological fault-line which has sometimes fostered factionalism and internal conflict.
-Much of al-Shabaab's Somali support base sees as its primary goal the establishment of a stable Islamic state inside Somalia, or, more ambitiously, inside so-called Greater Somalia, uniting the ethnic Somali populations of Ethiopia, Kenya, and Djibouti.
+Much of Al-Shabaab's Somali support base sees as its primary goal the establishment of a stable Islamic state inside Somalia, or, more ambitiously, inside so-called Greater Somalia, uniting the ethnic Somali populations of Ethiopia, Kenya, and Djibouti.
 Other domestic supporters are concerned primarily with clan-related and local objectives, and are therefore prone to infighting and shifting alliances.